Foods to Eat to Be Healthy

 How to Fill Your Plate

-When in doubt, you can always just fill your plate appropriately.
-The following “formula” will get most people to an appropriate macronutrient ratio without worrying as much about counting grams:
+When in doubt, you can always just fill your plate appropriately, assuming you eat about three meals a day.
+The following “formula” will get most people to an appropriate macronutrient ratio and calorie minimum without worrying as much about counting grams.

 - Protein: ¼ of your plate, approximately one palm to one hand